Here I share how I saw it then and how I see it now: 13 homeschool tips for parents.

-I consistently journaled at the same time I began homeschooling.
+As I began homeschooling, I consistently journaled.
 Starbucks was my destination every Wednesday evening where I ordered my pumpkin spice latte with whip and biscotti.
 I opened my journal and wrote about our days, what I and my four kids did together, who was learning what, and how we were all processing the transition to being together.

-The process of journaling helped me record my huge, messy spill of thoughts.
+The process of journaling helped me record my huge, messy spill of thoughts about all our homeschool stories which turned into my homeschool tips for parents.

-My very first journal entry after I began homeschooling.
+These are my very first journal entries after I began homeschooling.

 - “Plus homework in the evenings.
 Isn’t seven hours in school adequate?”